leahbannon/FEWD8/public_html/class01/notes:class1.md

 Requirements:
 * Homework: Complete 80% of Homework/Labs
-* Attendance: Present for at least 10 or 18 classes
+* Attendance: Present for at least 10 or 18(can't read) classes

 ### Rules